2705093v/MCA-2024/README.md

 <br>[Week 9](https://2705093v.github.io/MCA-2024/week9/week9.html) |
 <br>[Week 10](https://2705093v.github.io/MCA-2024/Week10/Week10.html) |
 Since I used markdown for all of my labs, I did have some trouble at the end making sure that all appeared correctly format-wise.
 Luckily, I stumbled across a very helpful tool that allows you to write in markdown in an html file!
-This is why this line "<script src="https://rawcdn.githack.com/oscarmorrison/md-page/master/md-page.js"></script><noscript>" appears at the top of all of my html files if you look at the code.
+This is why a line of code starting with script appears at the top of all of my html files if you look at the code.
 This line of code was created by Oscar Morrison, more information can be found [here.](https://github.com/oscarmorrison/md-page)